 To add height to your room, you should install the valance above the window, closer to the ceiling.
 That way, the valance rests at the top of the window rather than falling onto it.
 Installing it higher allows the valance to frame your window rather than cover it up.
 By placing it higher, you draw the eye up, which makes your room look larger and taller.
 And, you won’t be blocking your view to the outside.

 Because one function of a valance is to frame a window, you’ll find valances in all shapes.
 Most valances are flat rather than gathered like swags or sections.
 The reason?
 Valances already have a shape and don’t need gathers or darts to dress them up.
+Also, do you have single or double pane windows?

 For instance, some valances come in a scalloped shape or with an arched-bottom hem.
 These give your otherwise rectangular windows a rounded or arched look.
 Or, if you have an arched or palladium window, you can use a straight valance to hide the top for a new look.